MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationview_isbackbuttonvisible.md

 ## -description

 Gets or sets a value that indicates whether the back button is visible or not.
-Default value is "Auto", which indicates that the NavigationView determines whether the back button is visible or not depending on the display mode of the NavigationView.
+Default value is "Auto", which indicates that button visibility depends on the [DisplayMode](navigationview_displaymode.md) setting of the NavigationView.

 ## -property-value

 A value of the enumeration that specifies the visibility of the NavigationView back button.
 The default is "Auto".

 ## -remarks